QubesOS/qubes-doc/introduction/getting-started.rst

 Here are some basic tasks you’re likely to want to perform often that are unique to Qubes as a multi-environment system.
-A full list is available in the :ref:`How-To Guides <index:how-to guides>` section in the docs.
+A full list is available in the :ref:`How-To Guides <how-to-guides>` section in the docs.

 - :doc:`How to organize your qubes </user/how-to-guides/how-to-organize-your-qubes>`